wn-doolittle/caliper-spec/caliper.md

 <a name="endpointResponses" />

 #### 5.1 Endpoint Responses
-When using HTTPS an [Endpoint](#endpoint) MUST implement the following response behaviour:
+When using HTTPS an [Endpoint](#endpoint) MUST exhibit the following response behaviour:

 * To signal to a [Sensor](#sensor) that it has received an emitted message and no error state pertains an [Endpoint](#endpoint) MUST reply with a `2xx` class status code.
 The [Endpoint](#endpoint) SHOULD use the `200 OK` response but MAY instead choose to send a `201 Created` response (to indicate successful receipt of the message and creation of a new resource) or a `202 Accepted` response (to indicate successful acceptance of the message and queueing for further processing).
 The body of a successful response SHOULD be empty.
 * If the [Sensor](#sensor) sends a malformed Caliper [Envelope](#envelope) (it does not contain `sensor`, `sendTime`, `dataVersion` and `data` properties of the required form), the [Endpoint](#endpoint) SHOULD reply with a `400 Bad Request` response.
 Note that the [Endpoint](#endpoint) SHOULD NOT send a `400 Bad Request` response if the [Envelope](#envelope) contains a `dataVersion` value that the [Endpoint](#endpoint) cannot support; in this case, the [Endpoint](#endpoint) SHOULD send a `422 Unprocessable Entity` response instead.